-- Stay away from open flames – At least 10 feet, while using an oxygen concentrator (cigarettes, candles, gas stoves).
+- Do not go near open flames - Stay least 10 feet away from open flames while using an oxygen concentrator or oxygen tank (cigarettes, candles, gas stoves, etc.).

 - Do not use an electric razor while using oxygen therapy (they are known to put off sparks).